 Behind the Kaiser stood a woman who looked vaguely familiar.
 A white lab coat hung over her thin frame, and her eyes were narrowed as if in amusement.
 Moon-shaped earrings—seemingly made of paper—dangled from her ears.

 Weingartner immediately stood at attention with a salute.
-His heart hammered in the silence that followed, and he watched anxiously as Zwingli moved to stand behind the Kaiser beside the woman.
+His heart hammered in the silence that followed, and he watched anxiously as Zwingli moved to stand behind the Kaiser and beside the woman.

 “At ease, Volker,” the Kaiser said, voice deep and rumbling like the earthquake that had shaken through the entire city.

 Weingartner straightened and folded his hands behind his back.

-“You’ve done well delivering First Lieutenant Werner Waltz and Marionette Engel to the capital,” the Kaiser said, peering at Volkner through his monocle.
+“You’ve done well delivering First Lieutenant Werner Waltz and Marionette Engel to the capital,” the Kaiser said, peering at Volker through his monocle.
 “Given the volatility of Waltz’s situation, it’s understandable that the situation has gone out of your control.
 Still, the criterion was met.
 I’ll have the generals sign off that you completed the mission.”

 “I’m not sure about Werner Waltz’s position at the moment,” Weingartner reported.
 “I can conduct a search myself—”